tooba3957-bit/CodeAlpha_ImageGallery/README.md

 3. Click on any image to see lightbox effect

 ---
-Made with ❤️ for CodeAlpha Internship
+Made by Tooba Shahid for CodeAlpha Internship